United States loses prized AAA credit rating from S&P

 Obama was briefed earlier in the day regarding S&P's intentions, but discussions only took place with Treasury officials and did not include the White House, a source familiar with the discussions told Reuters.

-Late Friday, the U.S. Treasury said the rating agency's debt calculations were wrong by some $2 trillion.
+Late on Friday, the Treasury said the rating agency's debt calculations were wrong by some $2 trillion.

 S&P confirmed it changed its economic assumptions after discussion with the Treasury Department but said it did not affect its decision to downgrade.